axgz/dotfiles/README.md

 ---         | ---
-git         | Source control cli git-credential-manager | Allows use of secretservice for git auth lazygit     | UI engine for git stow        | A dotfiles linker kitty       | Terminal emulator
+git         | Source control cli git-credential-manager | Allows use of secretservice for git auth seahorse    | UI to manage keys in the sercretservice (freedesktop gnome-keyring) lazygit     | UI engine for git stow        | A dotfiles linker kitty       | Terminal emulator